jpezninjo/Mutexes-Vs-Semaphores/README.md

 |9.272599e-02 s|6.575704e-02 s|2.283041e-01 s|

 Results:

 Overrall it looks like pthreads struggle with block-distribution.
-Cylic-
-    distribution has slightly faster run-times.
+Cylic-distribution has slightly faster run-times.